 John traveled around the Richmond area in Goochland (1834-35) and Chesterfield Counties (1840-’44).
 Background on Virginia’s FPoC registry and requirements can be found here.

 Some background on the “Pleasant(s)” family.
 The Pleasants were a prominent family in Virginia, particularly around Richmond.
 In the late 1700s, a white Quaker named John Pleasants III embraced the Abolitionist movement and desired to free the enslaved on his lands (after making himself wealthy).
 However, in 1771, it was not legally permissible while still a Colonial holding of the British Empire.
 However, Quaker John Pleasants III did include a clause in his will, stating that should it become legal to free his “slaves” he wanted his descendants to realize his wishes.
 At the time of his death, he held 212 enslaved persons valued at £10,000.
 His son, Robert, a staunch Abolitionist, did so in 1798.
 Robert had to sue many relatives who refused to honor Quaker John’s will.
 Robert brought a case to the Chancery Court in order to original people and their progeny.
 The Will specifically stated these people should be freed upon reaching the age of 30.
 John Marshall, future Supreme Court Chief Justice, presided over the case.
-You can read more about this case at this link and this one as well. link
+You can read more about this case at this link and this one as well. link.
+In the end, approximately 300 formerly enslaved and their children and grandchildren were released; many retained the last name Pleasants.

 Also, an important note – in 1806, Virginia enacted a law which required recently emancipated persons to leave the state within 12 months.